-Triage is a private room where it will be determined if you are ready to be admitted for labor and birth.

-Your nurse will use an electronic fetal monitor to monitor your contractions and your baby's heart rate.

-Your nurse will also check your cervix to see if you are ready to be admitted.

-The general "4-1-1 rule" is to come to the hospital when your contractions are about 3-5 minutes apart (an average of 4), lasting 1 minute in length and they have been that way for 1 hour.

-Remember to speak with your provider first and follow their advice.

-Many patients will bypass this room and be admitted directly.
+- Triage is a private room where it will be determined if you are ready to be admitted for labor and birth. - Your nurse will use an electronic fetal monitor to monitor your contractions and your baby's heart rate. - Your nurse will also check your cervix to see if you are ready to be admitted. - The general "3-1-1 rule" is to come to the hospital when your contractions are about 3 minutes apart, lasting 1 minute in length and they have been that way for 1 hour.
+Remember to speak with your provider first and follow their advice . - Many patients will bypass this room and be admitted directly.